ROBOTIS-GIT/emanual/docs/en/popup/opencm904_ex_dynamixelworkbench.md

 ### [Speed](#speed)

-This example shows velocity control using Dynamixel.
+This example shows velocity control using DYNAMIXEL.
 You need to set parameters of BAUDRATE and ID.
-**begin** function set an portHandler and packetHandler. **ping** function get an item of connected Dynamixel.
+**begin** function set an portHandler and packetHandler. **ping** function get an item of connected DYNAMIXEL.
 **wheelMode** function make wheel(velocity) mode.
-If Dynamixel is set correctly, **goalSpeed** function make it turn to position.
+If DYNAMIXEL is set correctly, **goalSpeed** function make it turn to position.

 ```c++
 /*******************************************************************************